digigaia/kudu/kudune/README.md

 - make sure we can generate a decent documentation

+- add options to `build-image` to specify versions of the tools deployed: spring, cdt and system contracts

 - try to follow guidelines from <https://clig.dev>

 - try to optimize docker image using `dive` or `xray-tui` to check it